worldbank/counting-people-climate-risk/docs/reproducibility.md

 Citation: FAO (2023)

-“STORM tropical cyclone wind speed return periods” data was obtained from https://doi.org/10.5281/zenodo.10931452 (Version v2).
+**STORM tropical cyclone wind speed return periods** data was obtained from https://doi.org/10.5281/zenodo.10931452 (Version v2).
 The global GeoTIFFs for the present-day scenario were derived with minimal processing from the dataset created by Bloemendaal et al (2023), released with a CC0 license.

 The STORM_FIXED_RETURN_PERIODS.zip (1.1 Gb) includes all data files.
 Only data files for the present day, baseline climate scenario are required for the analysis.
 These have the filename pattern: STORM_FIXED_RETURN_PERIODS_CONSTANT_{STORM_RP}_YR_RP.tif, where STORM_RP is ranges between 10 and 10000.